shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 ## Using the component system

-The Shopware administration comes with predefined components which are used throughout the application.
+The Shopware\Core administration comes with predefined components which are used throughout the application.
 You can use these components in your own component / module as well.
 Our components can be found in the [`administration` repository](https://github.com/shopware/administration) under [`Resources/administration/src/app/components/`](https://github.com/shopware/administration/tree/master/Resources/administration/src/app/component).
 The following components are available at the time of writing this guide:

 - `sw-alert`
     - Notification component supporting different variants based on the type of the notification, e.g. `success`, `error`, `info` and `warning`.